 These five favorite meeting-oriented apps are a Swiss Army knife for planning, coordinating, executing, and following up on meetings.
 They offer easy access to contacts, emails, notes and more.

-Schedule your meeting: Doodle ($2.99)
+Schedule your meeting: Doodle (free)

-Give your presentation: Keynote ($9.99 or free on new iPhones)
+Give your presentation: Keynote (free)

-Meet online: RingCentral (Free)
+Meet online: RingCentral Meetings (Free)

 Keep Notes: Minute (Free)

 Keep your next meeting organized and paperless with Minute (iOS/Android).
 This productivity app lets you oversee all phases of your meeting – from scheduling the time, generating shareable minutes to all interested parties, to following up on unfinished business.
 You can collaborate on notes and delegate tasks to attendees in real time.
 After the meeting, you can review your notes and export them to Drive, Dropbox, Evernote or email.